 The mission of the Long Beach Symphony Association is to enrich our community by providing high quality traditional and contemporary symphonic music and educational experiences.

-Featuring some of Southern California’s finest symphonic musicians, Long Beach Symphony celebrates its 83rd year of presenting concerts and educational performances for nearly 50,000 residents annually.
-The Symphony welcomes new Music Director, Maestro Eckart Preu (Eck-art Proy) who begins his inaugural year this season.
+Featuring some of Southern California’s finest symphonic musicians, Long Beach Symphony celebrates its 83rd season and the inaugural season of its new music director, Eckart Preu (Eck-art Proy).

 Founded in 1935, Long Beach Symphony has enjoyed consistent, generous, and enthusiastic support from individuals and businesses throughout the community.
 Serving as one of the major cultural institutions in the city, Long Beach Symphony has also benefited from a successful and storied past, including being the first regional orchestra to appoint a female music director in 1989.

-Committed to supporting arts and culture in the region, Long Beach Symphony regularly produces artistic collaborations with local organizations such as Musical Theater West, Long Beach Camerata Singers, Orange County School of the Arts, Jazz Angels, Museum of Latin and American Art, Aquarium of the Pacific, Long Beach Museum of Art, Queen Mary, Live After Five, Willmore City Heritage Association and Homeland Cultural Center.
+Committed to supporting arts and culture in the region, Long Beach Symphony regularly produces artistic collaborations with local organizations such as Musical Theater West, Long Beach Camerata Singers, California State University Long Beach, Jazz Angels, Museum of Latin and American Art, Aquarium of the Pacific, Long Beach Museum of Art, Queen Mary, Live After Five, Willmore City Heritage Association, and Homeland Cultural Center.
 Long Beach Symphony was awarded the Long Beach Heritage Preservation Award in 2012 and the Long Beach Chamber of Commerce Award for Outstanding Non-profit Organization in 2015.
 It will receive an honor at the NAACP awards this November.